-Care for a Maine Coon by feeding them high quality dry food 2-4 times per day.
-Their diet should include carbohydrates, vitamins, fats and fatty acids.
-Groom your Maine Coon no less than once a week, to prevent fur becoming matted.
+Care for a Maine Coon by feeding them high-quality dry food 2-4 times per day.
+Their diet should include carbohydrates, vitamins, fats, and fatty acids.
+Groom your Maine Coon no less than once a week, to prevent fur from becoming matted.
 This highly intelligent cat breed adores human company, so spend as much time with them as possible.
 Encourage daily exercise and play to keep your Maine Coon fit.

 Beginners Guide To Caring For A Maine Coon

 If you do not have any experience of how to care for a Maine Coon cat, check out the Maine Coon care summary table below, to see the key care requirements of a Maine Coon.

 |Feeding||Feed them high-quality dry food, 2-4 times a day.
 Do not feed them wet food more than twice a week.
 Avoid overfeeding your Maine Coon|

 |Water Supply||Require constant supply of fresh water|